amazonview/espntv/index.rst

 Activating ESPN on your streaming device allows you to watch live sports, ESPN Originals, and exclusive ESPN+ content.
 To activate, simply visit `espn.com/activate <https://es.redircoms.com>`_ and enter the code displayed on your TV screen.

 **********
-Steps to Activate ESPN on Your Device
+Steps to Activate ESPN on any Device
 **********

 1. Open the **ESPN app** on your Smart TV, Roku, Fire TV, Apple TV, or compatible device.